Catasto

 — Habitability Certificate What is the Agibilita and do I need it?

 The Agibilita (formerly: Certificato di agibilita) certifies that a property meets the legal requirements for hygiene, safety, energy efficiency, and structural stability and is habitable.
-Since 2016, it has been replaced by a Segnalazione Certificata di Agibilita (SCA) — a self-certification by the project manager.
+Since 2016, it has been replaced by a Segnalazione Certificata di Agibilita (SCA), a self-certification submitted by the appointed technician (geometra or architect).
 Many older properties in Tuscany (built before 1967) do not have an Agibilita, which is not automatically a problem.
 However, its absence can make bank financing more difficult.
 We check the status before purchase.

 SCIA